 Subsequent Catholic schools were located in Oklahoma on the Osage (near Fairfax, Pawhuska, and Skiatook) and Quapaw (Miami, Oklahoma) Reservations, which is detailed in the Guide to Catholic Indian Missions and School Records in Midwest Repositories.

 The records list pupils' names, dates of attendance, and tuition payments along.
 Some comments are included.
 While most are brief, a few are extensive, noting tribal affiliation, family background, scholastic achievement, and practice of the Catholic faith.

-Restrictions: This collection contains no restrictions with respect to personal privacy rights.
-The Family Educational Rights and Privacy Act (FERPA) of 1974 is a law governing access to student-related educational records in the custody of educational institutions, which does not expressly answer questions regarding the termination of a student's right to prohibit disclosure.
+The Family Educational Rights and Privacy Act (FERPA) of 1974 governs access to student-related educational records in the custody of educational institutions, which does not expressly answer questions regarding the termination of a student's right to prohibit disclosure.
 This is enforced by the Family Policy Compliance Office (FPCO) of the U.S. Department of Education.
-In 1993, FPCO concluded that this right was personal and lapsed upon death.
+But in 1993, FPCO concluded that this right was personal and lapsed upon death.
 (Correspondence of Leroy Rooker, Director of FPCO, to Honorable John J. Duncan, Jr., March 3, 1993.)
 In standard archival practice, restrictions on life-long records are lifted 70 years after their date of creation, which in this instance, means that these rights lapsed in 1941.

 Christianity and Native America: Checklist to all Marquette Native Catholic collections plus access to detailed information about them including genealogical records; access to digital image collections and The Indian Sentinel historic magazine online; information for educators about Saint Kateri Tekakwitha and her Native Catholic followers.